Bank of Canada worries high housing prices could boost vulnerabilities in a downturn

 OTTAWA, April 21 (Reuters) - The Bank of Canada on Wednesday said it feared high housing prices could result in stretched borrowing and lending, leaving some households and financial institutions vulnerable to an economic downtown.

-National resales have hit record highs amid the COVID-19 pandemic while inventories of existing homes are at record lows, with demand supported by relatively high disposable incomes and low mortgage rates.
+National resales have hit record highs amid the COVID-19 pandemic while inventories of existing homes are at all-time lows, with demand supported by high disposable incomes and low mortgage rates.

-The central bank said that while the strength in the housing market was rooted in a fundamental increase in demand, past experience showed people could start speculating in property.
+The central bank said that while housing market strength was rooted in a fundamental increase in demand, past experience showed people could start speculating in property.

 "This poses several risks.
 High prices could result in stretched borrowing and lending, leaving some households and financial institutions more financially vulnerable to an economic downturn," the bank said in its quarterly Monetary Policy Report.